 The impact that animal agriculture has on the environment may come as a surprise, and with the human population set to reach 9.7 billion by 2050, some may ask, is an omnivorous diet sustainable for the earth?
 It appears it may not be all that simple, but the debate has to begin somewhere.

 Agriculture is important- many people rely on it worldwide.
-However, the impacts of global agriculture on the environment should be known.
+Many people in developing countries rely solely on farming and fishing in order to survive.
+However, the impacts of global agriculture on the environment should be taken more into consideration.

 We are all discouraged from wasting water in our homes.
 However, this may not be an issue of such significance in comparison to the 34-76 trillion gallons of water that is consumed annually through animal agriculture alone.
 According to the United States Department of Agriculture Economic Research Service 2013, agriculture is responsible for 80 to 90 per cent of US water consumption.